- Academic Affairs

 If you have any questions about the J-1 extension process, please contact the OIS.

-Only the spouse and minor children (under age 21) who accompany the J-1 visa holder to the U.S. may receive J-2 dependent status.
-Their eligibility to stay legally in the U.S., as well as to extend their stay, is contingent upon the J-1 visa holder maintaining his or her legal status and extending his or her program in a timely manner.
+Only the spouse and minor children (under age 21) who accompany the J-1 visa holder to the United States may receive J-2 dependent status.
+Their eligibility to stay legally in the United States, as well as to extend their stay, is contingent upon the J-1 visa holder maintaining their legal status and extending their program in a timely manner.

 J-2 and Employment